-intensity -- wages divided by the net book value of property, plant and equipment (PPE) as an approximation of ratio of labor-to-capital inputs and the net book value of PPE divided by sales revenue as an approximation of the capital-to-output ratio.
+STAT, a database of corporate financial statements.
+While the publicly traded firms may differ from their privately held or NFP competitors, these data are useful for making interindustry comparisons.
+Furthermore, the eight publicly traded firms with primary Standard Industrial Classification (SIC) code 8062 own the majority of for-profit hospitals.
+The table reports two measures of capital intensity-wages divided by the net book value of property, plant, and equipment (PPE) as an approximation of ratio of labor-to-capital inputs, and the net book value of PPE divided by sales revenue as an approximation of the capital-to-output ratio.

-In terms of the labor-to-capital ratios, hospitals appear much more labor intensive than firms in non-service industries (a ratio of 0.72 for hospitals compared to 0.39 for manufacturing firms).
+In terms of the labor-to-capital ratios, hospitals appear much more labor intensive than firms in nonservice industries (a ratio of 0.72 for hospitals compared to 0.39 for manufacturing firms).
 While these data indicate that hospitals are relatively labor intensive in terms of factor proportions of capital and labor, hospitals are in the middle of all firms in terms of asset-to-sales ratios.
-The manufacturing sector having both low wage-to-asset and low asset-to-sales ratios suggests that material inputs play a larger role in manufacturing than in service industries, such as hospitals.
+That the manufacturing sector has both low wage-toasset and low asset-to-sales ratios suggests that material inputs play a larger role in manufacturing than in service industries, such as hospitals.
 Overall, the data offer some evidence that hospitals are relatively labor intensive and, therefore, would benefit less from a capital tax exemption than would firms in other industries.